Staff

 Email Carol

-Carol Gundlach has been an Arise policy analyst since 2013.
+Carol Gundlach has been an Alabama Arise policy analyst since 2013.
 She focuses on issues related to taxes and budgets.
 Carol previously worked as executive director of the Alabama Coalition Against Domestic Violence and as state coordinator of the Alabama Coalition Against Hunger.
 She has an M.S.W. degree and has taught social work policy and community organization at Auburn University and the University of Alabama.

 Jennifer Harris